microsoft/pbiworkshops/Day After Dashboard in a Day/DataPreparation.md

 # Import a dataflow model and configure settings

+For this portion of the lab, we'll use an existing dataflow model as our starting point to skip over the more familiar steps of **Get data** > from **CSV** to focus on more advanced transformation patterns.

-We'll leverage an existing dataflow json file as our starting point for this lab.
-Once the dataflow model has been imported it will include additional standardized categories enabling discovery across other Microsoft products and services.
-This semantic information includes the table names, column names, metadata descriptions and much more as part of the [metadata file (model.json)](https://docs.microsoft.com/common-data-model/model-json) format.
+Once our dataflow model has been imported and refreshed it will enable discovery across other Microsoft products and services.
+This semantic information includes the table names, column names, metadata descriptions and much more as part of a [metadata file (model.json)](https://docs.microsoft.com/common-data-model/model-json) format.

 1. In the top left of the workspace select **New** and then the **Dataflow** option.